 3. Wait three weeks before answering.

-If you do, then your programmer has most likely moved on to other projects already, and has completely left your task.
+If you do, then your developer has most likely moved on to other projects already, and has completely left your task.
 Your time and the quality of your project output gets affected.
-The programmer will need to re-immerse himself in your project, and you pay for the time consumed for that too.
+The developer will need to re-immerse himself in your project, and you pay for the time consumed for that too.

 You should then answer immediately, and save both time and money.

-Our first intuition is often right, so be careful not to worry too much when replying to your programmer’s questions.
+Our first intuition is often right, so be careful not to worry too much when replying to your developer's questions.
 The clock is ticking, and your competitors are not far behind.